-We all seem to hold certain ideas of success for example: money, power and fame.
-However, throughout various stages of life, in practical terms, success changes.
-I came across this short story and it speaks in a silly way to our ideas of what exactly success is over a lifetime.
+Money, fancy cars, big homes, power, and fame - We all seem to hold certain cultural ideas of success.
+However, throughout various stages of life, in practical terms, our ideas of success changes.
+I came across this short story and in a silly way it speaks to our ideas of what exactly success is over a lifetime.
 The story reveals the full circle of success from beginning to natural end, and perhaps gives us a healthier perspective to consider.

 There is nothing wrong with being professionally successful.
 Achieving goals is important and often, culturally, these goals are measured with dollar signs.
-As cliche' as it sounds, we are as only as successful as our last success.
-While achieving a specific goal is wonderful, we are created with ambition to create, innovate and overcome - we enjoy the glory of the win but it fades quickly as we move on to other goals.
+Achieving a specific goal is wonderful, we are created with ambition to create, innovate and overcome - we enjoy the glory of the win but it fades quickly as we move on to other goals.
+For many, we are only as successful as our last success.

 Over a lifetime what we consider to be meaningful and successful will change.
 Success is sweetest when it is packed with meaning.
 Success is truly rewarding when it loaded and over-flowing with significance; the successes themselves contribute to something bigger than ourselves.
 These transcendent things include rich relationships with our spouse, our children and a few good friends.
 It includes philanthropy; helping to make life better for others.
 Another factor which adds meaning to our success is loving what we do.
 This is when our labours become in essence an extension of ourselves creatively, passionately and intellectually.
 This marks the shift from the labour of our backs - just a job, to an engagement of our heart and soul.
 This is the currency of authentic life.